Yi Hua Eva Huang

 Eva Huang holds a Masters of Taxation and a B Arts and B Com with First Class Honours in Commercial Law from The University of Sydney, specialising in taxation.
 Her majors were Accounting, Economics, Social Policy and German.
 After graduating, she worked for a year as a policy analyst in the Commonwealth Treasury.
 She participated in advising the government on tax policies in relation to the not-for-profits sector and in drafting policy in relation to fringe benefits tax.

 Eva researches and teaches in the areas of taxation and commercial law, focusing on comparative studies between China and developed countries.
 Eva has strong collaborative links with Xiamen University, a 985 project University and an acknowledged leader in tax research and teaching in China.
+She is an Adjunct Associate Professor of the Department of Public Economics of Xiamen University.
+She is also an Adjunct Researcher of the Center for International Tax Law and Comparative Taxation of Xiamen University.
 Through interdisciplinary research with leading public finance and commercial law scholars, Eva contributes to the international debate on China's tax policy reforms.
 This research provides her the context for her PhD dissertation, which focuses on the funding of China's social security system.

 Eva's university teaching is concentrated on units of study at undergraduate and postgraduate levels addressing the Chinese legal and regulatory framework for businesses.
 Eva's research collaborations and experiences in her family's business have allowed her to develop these subjects with a strong business focus.